 - (a)(1) A measure that has not been finally adopted by the Council before the end of the Council Period in which the measure was introduced lapses without prejudice to the measure's reintroduction in a subsequent Council Period. - (2) If temporary legislation has been passed on first reading pursuant to Rule 413 in a Council Period, it may be considered on final reading during the next Council Period. - (3) A matter transmitted by the Mayor or an independent agency for a designated period of Council review that is pending at the end of a Council period shall be in the same status that the matter was at the end of the prior Council period and the legislation assigned a new number.
-If notice required by these Rules has been given in the prior Council period, no additional notice shall be required before action on the matter.

-- (b) Legislation that has been finally adopted by the Council during a Council Period shall not lapse simply because any of the following occurs:

-- (1) Approval or veto by the Mayor;

-- (2) Approval by operation of law;

-- (3) Reenactment after a veto;

-- (4) Submission to referendum; or

-- (5) Transmittal to Congress.
+If notice required by these Rules has been given in the prior Council period, no additional notice shall be required before action on the matter. - (4) A sanction resolution introduced pursuant to Rule 652 that is pending at the end of a Council period shall be in the same status that the resolution was in at the end of the prior Council period and assigned a new number.
+If notice required by these Rules has been given in the prior Council period, no additional notice shall be required before action on the matter. - (b) Legislation that has been finally adopted by the Council during a Council Period shall not lapse simply because any of the following occurs: - (1) Approval or veto by the Mayor; - (2) Approval by operation of law; - (3) Reenactment after a veto; - (4) Submission to referendum; or - (5) Transmittal to Congress.